-The proposed FY 2024 TYCIP capital costs of \$1,520 million continues to focus on two primary areas: timely execution of critical replacement & rehabilitation (R&R) projects necessary to meet reliability and regulatory requirements and the improvement and expansion of existing facilities and infrastructure to meet future growth as forecasted by customer agencies.
+The proposed FY 2023/24 TYCIP capital costs of \$1,520 million continues to focus on two primary areas: timely execution of critical replacement & rehabilitation (R&R) projects necessary to meet reliability and regulatory requirements and the improvement and expansion of existing facilities and infrastructure to meet future growth as forecasted by customer agencies.
 Major projects include the Regional Plant No. 1 Capacity Recovery project, and the expansion of Regional Plant No. 5.
 The TYCIP is funded by a combination of pay-go, low interest federal and state loans, grants, and contributions.
-A summary by fund is provided in Table 1-6.
+A summary by fund of capital and non-capital projects is provided in Table 1-6.